Glen Wexler

 Biography

-Wexler is the author of three critically acclaimed monographs, “25:25” (2005), “The Secret Life of Cows” (2007) and “The ’80s Portrait Sessions” (2019).
+Wexler is the author of three critically acclaimed monographs: “25:25” (2005), “The Secret Life of Cows” (2007), and “The ’80s Portrait Sessions” (2019).

-Recognized internationally as a “digital pioneer,” he is quick to point out that the mastering of film photography and the “wet” darkroom inform his digital image-making.
-Wexler, a master printer, created the inaugural public exhibition of Epson large-format fine art pigment prints featuring his narrative images in the solo show, “Altered Realities” at The Art Institute in Atlanta, Georgia.
-His work has been exhibited internationally, including at the Rock and Roll Hall of Fame and Museum and is in museum collections including Los Angeles County Museum of Art (LACMA), George Eastman House of Photography and Film, and Palm Springs Art Museum.
+Recognized internationally as a “digital pioneer,” he is quick to point out that his expertise in film photography and the “wet” darkroom informs his digital image-making.
+Wexler, a master printer, created the inaugural public exhibition of Epson large-format fine art pigment prints featuring his narrative images in the solo show, “Altered Realities,” at The Art Institute in Atlanta, Georgia, in 2001.